matagus/django-generic-links/README.md

 django-generic-links
 ====================

 Simple app to attach links to any Django model.
-Compatible with Django 1.1x, 2.x and 3.x :)
+Compatible with Django 4+ and Python 3.9+

 ![](docs/images/admin.png)